Except MQM and its leader Altaf Hussain, nobody raised a voice against the increasing migration of talibans to Karachi and talibanization of Karachi.

 Police in Pakistan's largest city, the port of Karachi, say the Taliban are increasing in numbers and appointing new leaders.

+The sprawling southern city, with its population of about 18 million, is an ideal place for militants to get lost in the crowd.
 "The Taliban are clever enough to keep a low profile, but their presence is growing," said a local police chief who has been fighting them for years.

 He is in charge of Sohrab Goth, a down-at-heel district of four million on the edge of the city, which is a Taliban safe haven.
 The chief asked not to be named.